Community solar farm could brighten Pueblo West

-The Metro District Board on Tuesday agreed to move forward with a community solar farm proposal that would help bring sustainable energy to Pueblo West.
+The Pueblo West Metropolitan District Board on Tuesday agreed to move forward with a community solar farm proposal that would help bring sustainable energy to Pueblo West.

 “The solar industry is growing and the industry is in desperate need of really good trained employees,” he said.